spatie/laravel-database-mail-templates/README.md

 #### Adding a layout to a mail template model

-It is also possible to extend the `getLayout()` method of the `MailTemplate` model (instead of extending `getLayout()`on the mailable).
+It is also possible to extend the `getHtmlLayout()` method of the `MailTemplate` model (instead of extending `getHtmlLayout()`on the mailable).

 You might for example want to use a different layout based on a mail template model property.
-This can be done by adding the `getLayout()` method on your custom `MailTemplate` model instead.
+This can be done by adding the `getHtmlLayout()` method on your custom `MailTemplate` model instead.

 The following example uses a different layout based on what `EventMailTemplate` is being used.
 As you can see, in this case the layout is stored in the database on a related `Event` model.